microsoft/vscode-makecode/README.md

 ### Run your project in the simulator

-To run your project in the simulator, run the "MakeCode: Simulate project" command.
+To run your project in the simulator, run the "MakeCode: Start MakeCode simulator" command.
 This will also start a file watcher that will automatically reload the simulator whenever you change a file.
 To use your keyboard to control the simulator, make sure you have the simulator pane focused.